Color theory is both the science and art of using color.

 Thinking about colors when it comes to your e-mail marketing is also important.
 Sharing your information through e-mail is a lot different than other means.
 Many people are used to plain white e-mails, so you need to stand out.

-You also need to consider how people will be viewing the e-mail; is it on desktop or mobile?
+You also need to consider how people view the e-mail; is it on desktop or mobile?
 Screen sizes also matter when it comes to choosing colors to use.

 Keeping on-brand is important.
 You want people to see colors and immediately associate them with you and your company.